China Manned Space Program: Phase 2: assembly and construction

 On 31 October 2022, the fourth Long March 5B rocket lifted off from Wenchang, carrying the 23200 kg Mengtian laboratory cabin module.
-The module docked to the space station in less than 13 hours later, adding the third module and the second laboratory module to it.
+The module docked with the space station less than 13 hours later, adding the third module and the second laboratory module to it.
 On 3 November 2022, the 'T-shape' Tiangong space station was formed with the transpositioning of the last module.

 On 9 November 2022 at 06:55 UTC, Tianzhou 4 cargo spacecraft was undocked from the Tianhe core module after completing its mission.

 On 12 November 2022, Tianzhou 5 cargo spacecraft was launched to Tiangong Space Station and docked after 2 hours and 7 minutes, breaking the world record for the fastest rendezvous and docking between a spacecraft and a space station.

-On 17 November 2022 at 03:16 UTC, the third spacewalk carried out again by Chen Dong and Cai Xuzhe through the airlock of the Wentian lab module, with Liu Yang assisting the pair from inside the Tianhe core module.
+On 17 November 2022 at 03:16 UTC, the third spacewalk was carried out, again by Chen Dong and Cai Xuzhe through the airlock of the Wentian lab module, with Liu Yang assisting the pair from inside the Tianhe core module.

 On 29 November 2022 at 15:08 UTC, Shenzhou 15 launched from Jiuquan Satellite Launch Center; the spacecraft docked with the space station about 6 and one-half hours later at 21:42 UTC.
 Astronauts Fei Junlong, Deng Qingming, and Zhang Lu (the Shenzhou 15 crew) were greeted by the Shenzhou 14 crew, completing the first crew handover on the China space station.

-With the completion of construction, the Space Station will enter the application and permanently manned phase in which crew rotations would become routine.
+With the completion of construction, the Space Station began the application and permanently crewed phase in which crew rotations would become routine.
 The station is expected to operate in orbit for no less than 10 years, and perhaps up to 15 years, until 2038.

 Composition

 China Manned Space Program is composed of 14 systems, with more than one thousand units from various sectors involved.

-The 14 systems and their main objectives are:
+The 14 systems (plus four more systems currently under development) and their main objectives are: